idaholab/moose/framework/doc/content/documentation/systems/AuxKernels/VectorPostprocessorVisualizationAux.md

 Note: the VectorPostprocessor must be syncing the vectors it's computing to all processors.
 By default many just compute to processor 0 (because that's where output occurrs).

-For instance: this is the case for [WorkBalance].
+For instance: this is the case for [WorkBalance](WorkBalance.md).
 By default it only syncs to processor 0, but it has a parameter (`sync_to_all_procs`) to tell it to create copies of the vectors on all processors.

 !syntax parameters /AuxKernels/VectorPostprocessorVisualizationAux